LianAustin/ICS3U-Using-GitHub/README.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->

-These are instructions on how to work with GitHub.
-Before proceeding, make sure that you have the following setup:

-- Your [local development environment](https://docs.google.com/document/d/140jEi-QY2gCjiQ8Qbi7BuEOaEHQ6UFc0riZlkPmict4/edit?usp=sharing) properly set up with Visual Studio Code, Python, and Git installed.
-- An account on GitHub set up with your @ycdsbk12.ca account.
-- Your GitHub username and email address.

 ## <a name='Step1:Forktherepositoryoptional'></a>Step 1: Fork the repository (optional)
 If you're using a repository (or "repo") provided to you from GitHub Classroom, you can skip this step.